ShZil/network-utilities/Scanner/README.md

 [13:39] Add font behaviour in HoverReplace, such that the text (long) will appear in Arial (default; change with argument in `__init__`), while the symbol text (short) appears in the font specified in the widget (i.e. `font_name` argument in Widget initialisation).

+[13:55] Bugfix: threadify progress bar goes up, then down, then back up.
+The issue is that more threads are created, so we’re dividing by a bigger number.
+Instead, divide by a constant value (`len(args)`), that isn’t changed by a different thread.

 ### 2023-02-21